-EECL informed the electricity authorities of the removal of units 12-13, and their disconnection was authorized in April 2019 provided the Polpaico-Cardones interconnection project was ready.
+EECL informed the electricity authorities of the removal of units 12-13, and their disconnection was authorized in April 2019.
 These units were effectively removed from service on June 7, 2019, dismantled, and the waste disposed of.
 Unit 14 of the Tocopilla Power Plant was disconnected from the SEN in June 2022 and Unit 15 on September 30, 2022.
+Under ENGIE's transformation plan, it received approvals from the Antofagasta SEA during this quarter for the Tocopilla and Mejillones synchronous condenser projects and notice that the operational continuity of the Tocopilla crane does not need to be submitted to the SEIA.

-All generating units of the Tocopilla and Mejillones Power Plants have been in line with the emissions standard for thermal power plants since 2021, which regulates particulate matter, sulfur dioxide and nitrogen oxide, as stated in the reports issued by the SMA'S Oversight Division in June 2022.
-The SMA has not yet reported on the compliance by CTM1-2, CTM3 and IEM for 2020 and a formal decision has been requested but has not yet been rendered.
+All generating units of the Tocopilla and Mejillones Power Plants were in line with the emissions standard for thermal power plants in 2022, which regulates particulate matter, sulfur dioxide and nitrogen oxide, as stated in the reports issued by the SMA'S Oversight Division.

 All generating units are CEMS-certified by the Environmental Commission (abbreviated as SMA in Spanish).
 These systems include a quality assurance program under which daily, quarterly and annual verifications are performed.
 The annual tests are performed by certified laboratories and the results will validate the CEMS for another year.
-The new CTM7 (IEM) unit received CEMS certification in May 2019.
-The annual validations of the CEMS have been made for 2022, and the validation reports are pending at this time.
-The program for the annual certification of the CEMS of the units at the Mejillones and Tocopilla thermal power complexes began in the first quarter of 2023.
+The annual validations of the CEMS for 2023 were begun and completed according to the defined schedule.
+The original CEMS validation schedule was changed because the generating units are not being dispatched often.